btaba/handwriting-generation/README.md

 ## How do I run it?

-To run the jupyter notebook in Docker:
+Run the jupyter notebook in Docker:

 * `source run_docker.sh`
-* Follow the link so that you can run `notebooks/results.ipynb` to generate some samples!
+* Follow the link in the terminal to run `notebooks/results.ipynb` to generate some samples!

-To run locally:
+Or run it locally:

 * `source run_local.sh`